zzqqp/Prediction-of-Home-s-Current-Market-Value/README.md

 # Prediction-of-Home-s-Current-Market-Value
-Machine learning of the home price
+Machine learning to predict the home price

 Description features